Plants-X-Tech/BabyBelt-Pro-V2-Beta/Physical_Build_Guide.md

 <img src="https://github.com/user-attachments/assets/acf06334-0604-49fc-b51e-eb4bf63ff3b6" width="600"/>

 ### GT2 Belts
+> Gran Turismo 2 was the best one, not sure why people keep bringing up belts tho...

 >[!NOTE]
 >When installing the GT2 belts, try to get them as tight as possible when you first install them.
 This will make it easier to get the right tension later.
 You can precut the belts to 480mm (Y axis) and 290mm (X axis) and trim down when finishing, or you can run a much longer length (even the full uncut belt) to make sure you don't cut your belt too short.
 Either way you will have some leftover.